nathanielburman/horror-fiction-back-from-the-sale-part-x/README.md

 # Act 4
 ## She hugs her family.
 And protected them.
 She stands there with her family knowing that she protected them and she disapears into the camera.

+# Call me Prices one more time and I'll Cut You!